studersi/test-4/tutorial-2/README.md

 Let’s go through this configuration step-by-step.

 We are defining _ServerName_ as _localhost_, because we are still working in a lab-like setup.
 In production the fully qualified domain name of the service has to be entered here.
-The fully qualified domain name usually consists of the domain part of the URL that is used to access resources on this host.
+The fully qualified host name usually consists of the domain part of the URL that is used to access resources on this host.

 The server requires an administrator e-mail address, primarily for display on error pages.
 This is defined in _ServerAdmin_.